borablanca/orgmodeweb/README.md

       STYLE=habit : list habits

 - **Keyword Search**
-- **Custom TODO keywords :** can set custom TODO keywords and styles in settings
+- **Custom TODO keywords :** You can set custom TODO keywords and styles in settings.
+Change "todo-keywords" in settings menu, keywords are seperated by space and a "|" symbol seperates the done states as in org-mode (such as: "TODO NEXT | DONE").
+You can give styles to each keyword by changing "todo-faces" in settings.
-- **Habits :** properly view habits on agenda (no graph)
+- **Habits :** Properly view habits on agenda (no graph)
-- **Dropbox Sync :** syncronize org files in your Dropbox.
+- **Dropbox Sync :** Syncronize org files in your Dropbox.
 Keeps your account key on LocalStorage, there is no server side!

   - if file name: